Planning the academic year is best done in chunks.

-To help you along with this task, I have created a free handy planning guide.
+To help you with this task, I have created a free handy planning guide.

-The purpose of the booklet is to help you reflect on the learning block you just completed, as well as to begin planning for the next three months.
+The purpose of the booklet is to help you reflect on the learning block you recently completed, as well as to begin planning for the next three months.

 As you use the guide, remember how your child learns best.
 I recommend going back to the planning series for a refresher.

-Children with special needs require as many opportunities for touching, tasting, viewing, choice-making, and expressing themselves as possible.
+Children require as many opportunities for touching, tasting, viewing, choice-making, and expressing themselves as possible.
 Each of these strands will look different from child to child–so be sure to plan for adaptations/modifications that best meet your child’s developmental level.
-Remember to include suggestions from therapists into your homeschool plans.
+Remember to include suggestions from therapists into your home education plans.

-- reflect on what you did, where you’d like your child to be, and how to get there in the next three months
+- Reflect on what your child accomplished, skills you’d like to support, and how to get there in the next three months

-- academic skills (Math – counting, Language Arts – reading, Science – making observations, Social Studies – mapping, Arts – painting using a brush, etc.)
+- Academic skills (counting, reading, making observations, mapping, painting using a brush, etc.)

-- fine motor skills (using scissors, holding a pencil, tracing, buttoning, zipping, writing, reading, etc.)
+- Fine motor skills (using scissors, holding a pencil, tracing, buttoning, zipping, writing, etc.)

-- gross motor skills (jumping, kicking ball, hopping on one foot, etc.)
+- Gross motor skills (jumping, kicking a ball, hopping on one foot, etc.)